nasa/ExoMiner/docs/running-exominer-pipeline.md

 ## TIC IDs input

-You can provide a set of TIC IDs using two methods:
-- create a CSV file with the columns "tic_id" and "sector_run" and set the variable [tics_tbl_fp](#running-the-podman-container-application) to its path.
+You can provide a set of TIC IDs by creating a CSV file with the columns "tic_id" and "sector_run" and set the variable [tics_tbl_fp](#running-the-podman-container-application) to its path.
--  set the variable [tic_ids](#running-the-podman-container-application) to a string in which the TIC IDs are separated by a comma.
-The following examples showcase the use of these two methods to generate results for the TCEs of TIC 167526485 in single-sector run S6 and multi-sector run S1-39.
+The following example showcases the a CSV file that can be used with the pipeline to generate results for the TCEs of TIC 167526485 in single-sector run S6 and multi-sector run S1-39.

 Example: CSV file